 Stretch marks are another condition, regularly treated at Skin Temple.
 There is no perfect cure for stretchmarks, and why some people develop them during adolescence or pregnancy, whilst others don’t, is a cause of frustration.
 Sudden weight gain is a factor, so maintaining a constant body weight is important but may not be advisable or possible during times of necessary growth..like puberty and pregnancy.
 Certain medications (notably prednisolone or cortisone based medication) may also dramatically worsen stretchmarks.

 Your diet is very important, as healthy strong collagen tissue requires significant amounts of dietary vitamin C, and zinc.
 Topical vitamin A and E have also been used with moderate results.

 Laser treatments may only improve stretchmarks by 50%.
 The easiest stretch marks to treat are those that are still red or purple in colour.

 Using the Medilite C6 laser system (for red stretchmarks) or Ultrapulse fractionated CO2 systems (for white stretchmarks), Dr Teska has successfully reduced the size and colouring of areas containing stretch marks.
 It is a well tolerated procedure and there is minimal downtime, though some blotchy red discolouration may take up to 3 weeks to resolve.
 White stretchmarks will not respond as well as red stretch marks, and all patients may require a number of sessions (3-10) for best results.

 The cost of stretch mark treatment with laser will vary on the type of laser used, as well as the extent of the stretch marks.
 It is not a Medicare rebatable treatment procedure.
-Treatments with the Medlite C6 are from $220 per session (up to 10 sessions required), Ultrapulse treatments cost from $880 per session (3-6 sessions required).
+Treatments with the Revlite laser are from $440 per session (up to 10 sessions required), Ultrapulse treatments cost from $1500 per session (3-6 sessions required).
+Package discounts are available.